natalieagus/50005-2023/_os_labs/lab5_submission.md

 This will run your `banker.py` against all 6 test cases: q0 to q5.
 If all goes well, the following message will be printed:
 <img src="/50005/assets/images/lab3/2.png"  class="center_full"/>

-And of course, the above tester file will only run on POSIX-compliant OS.
+The tester file runs on Windows as well as of 14/06/2023.
 {:.info}

 It performs a simple output string matching (which is how our autograder works).
 Therefore it is <span style="color:#f7007f;"><b>crucial</b></span> for you not to print anything else.
 If you need to debug, <span style="color:#f7007f;"><b>use a debugger</b></span>.
 Be a proper programmer, it's never too late to start today 🥳.